Human Sciences: Making Theory Practical

 What is it to be human, and where and how do human beings thrive?
 Addressing those

-questions is the heart of the program in Human Sciences in the Contemporary World.
+questions is the heart of the program in Human and Social Sciences.

 You might expect that answers to the questions need to come from, say,